 Asbestos in Florida

-Also a group of six silicate minerals, asbestos was once known as a “wonder element.”
+A group of six silicate minerals, asbestos was once known as a “wonder element.”
 The ore was used heavily in several industrial capacities due to its cost-effectiveness, durability, and fire-resistant properties.
-This was before researchers discovered that asbestos could cause serious illnesses, including cancer, if a person was exposed to it for too long.
+This was before researchers discovered that asbestos could cause serious illnesses (including cancer) if a person was exposed to it for too long.

-Before asbestos health-risks were discovered and even sometime after, asbestos was heavily utilized in insulation, pipes, and in the development of other industrial items.
+Before asbestos health risks were discovered (and even some time after), asbestos was heavily used in insulation, pipes, and in the development of other industrial products.
 The U.S. military also used the mineral in the development of military bases, tools, vehicles, aircraft, ships, and shipyards.
-Of all the states, Florida ranks 2nd in asbestos-related deaths due to its prevalence in the construction of several residential and commercial structures.

 - Palm Beach